LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Experiments

 Our training data encompasses a diverse mix of preference judgments, direct scores, and rationales across multiple sources: (i) \textsc{Helpsteer 2} ($50$K pairs with ratings spanning five dimensions), (ii) \textsc{Prometheus} ($10$K unpaired samples with ratings), (iii) \textsc{Synth Non-Rubric} ($11$K pairs with ratings and rationales), (iv) \textsc{Synth Rubric} ($13$K unpaired samples with ratings and rationales).

 We train several variants of \lmunit{} initialized from instruction-tuned LLaMa-3.1 models (8B, 70B).
 We train our models for 2000 steps using fixed weights (i.e., $\alpha = \beta = \gamma = 1$) for the different loss components, with a 5x loss multiplier applied to the rationale samples.
 The training uses the Adam optimizer \cite{kingma2015adam} with a learning rate of 1e-6 and a cosine learning rate scheduler, using a batch size of 64 and a sequence length of 8K.
+We estimate using 40k GPU hours on 8 8XH100 nodes for training experiments.